 - Dependance on a large amount of network bandwidth in case of storing large videos

 With the development of cloud computing, more videographers have shifted videos to cloud storage.
-This is the best way to access and distribute content as well as to locate a video in a few seconds.
+This is the best way to access and distribute content as well as to locate a video file in a few seconds.
 For an additional price, you also get unlimited storage space with the top 7 cloud storage alternatives today.

 - Increased collaboration